-The flowers of orchids (Orchidaceae) last several weeks or several months, depending on the orchid species.
+The flowers of orchids (Orchidaceae) last several weeks or several months, depending on the orchid species, but once they go into dormancy, you might wonder how to make an orchid bloom again.
 Tropical orchids bloom in a variety of colors, ranging from white through reds, pinks, yellows and all mixtures between.
-An orchid needs treatment different than other types of houseplants, but encouraging an orchid's natural blooming tendencies is not difficult once it is on a basic care routine.
+Orchids often need a different care routine than other indoor plants, and following those care guidelines helps your orchid bloom again.

 Container and Potting Medium